ClayMix-the-creator/dfs-db-backup/README.md

-# DFS DB Backup 🔄💾
+# DFS DB and Backup Service 💾🔄

-A robust and distributed database backup solution designed for cloud-native environments.
-Part of Distributed File System Project with:
+A robust and distributed database startup and backup solution designed for cloud environments.
+Part of the Distributed File System Project with:
 - [Nikita Maximenko](https://github.com/Nexonm)
 - [Ilsaf Abdulkhakov](https://github.com/harutoyume)